Key message: Brush twice a day with a manual or electric toothbrush.

 2. Do not wet your toothbrush

 Use a soft-medium toothbrush.
 There is no need to wet the toothbrush first – the mouth is already warm and moist.
-A hard toothbrush (especially if with an abrasive toothpaste) can wear tooth surfaces away and damage gums.
+A hard toothbrush (especially if with an abrasive toothpaste or toothpaste tablets) can wear tooth surfaces away and damage gums.

 Spread the toothpaste around all tooth surfaces first (to ensure even coverage), then watch in a mirror while you brush to make sure that each surface of every tooth is cleaned thoroughly.
-Aim to place the bristles where the gum and tooth meet then brush in small circular motions (if using a manual toothbrush) with GENTLE pressure – you aren’t scrubbing the floor!
-Think wiggling bristles rather than scrubbing!
+Aim to place the bristles where the gum and tooth meet then brush in small circular motions (if using a manual toothbrush), or just hold the bristles in place at the gum line if using with an electric brush.
+Use GENTLE pressure – you aren’t scrubbing the floor!
+Think dusting rather than scrubbing!

 3. Electric v manual toothbrush